vanshchaudhary2404/InterviewForge/README.md

 - The client API URL and server CORS origin are configured for local development.
 - No automated test suite or production deployment configuration is included.

-See [README_ANALYSIS.md](README_ANALYSIS.md) for the complete architecture, security review, API details, scalability discussion, and interview questions.
+See [README_ANALYSIS.md](README_ANALYSIS.md) for the complete architecture, security review, API details, scalability discussion, and interview questions.-->